spinalcordtoolbox/manual-correction/README.md

 - ponto-medullary junction (PMJ) label
 - centerline

+> **Note**
-We greatly appreciate feedback and suggestions for improvement.
+> We greatly appreciate feedback and suggestions for improvement.
 Feel free to open an issue and report bugs, suggest new features or ask questions.

 ## Dependencies